presquepartout/SayerPythonProject/LessonTwo.md

 What happens?

+`7 plus 2`, `seven + 2`, `"seven" + 2` are all examples of things that a human can read but Python has trouble reading.
+Python needs statements to follow rules, and the rules must be followed without exception.
+We will learn the rules as we go.
+The rules of correct statements are called syntax.

+We've already encountered data types.
+Three examples of data types are int, float, and str.
+(Integer, floating point number, and string).
+You know you can add an int to an int using the plus sign.
+Can you add an int to a float?
+Try it.

+Can you add a string to a string?
+Here is how to try it:
+`>>> x = 'dog' `

+`>>> y = 'cat' `

+`>>> x + y `

+After pressing enter, you should see: `dogcat`.

+But if you try:

+`>>> x + 2`

+That would fail.
+You cannot add an int and a str.

-An example of syntax you've already encountered is the list syntax.
-A list in Python is enclosed in square brackets [ and ].
+Another important data type in Python is the list.
+A list is an example of an array.
+A Python list is enclosed in square brackets [ and ].
 The members of a list are separated by commas.
-The list [1, 2, 3] has three items; the list ["123"] has one item.
+The list `[1, 2, 3]` has three items - the three ints 1, 2, and 3.
+The list `["123"]` has one item - the string `"123"`.

 Can you list any other examples of syntax in Python that you have already encountered?